TeHikuMedia/privacy/kaituhi.md

 We will take reasonable steps to keep your personal information safe from loss, unauthorised activity, or other misuse.

-All network communication from Rongo to our servers is done using TLS.
+All network communication from Kaituhi to our servers is done using TLS.

 Only authorised staff at Te Reo Irirangi o Te Hiku o Te Ika (Te Hiku Media) can access to your personal information.